jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > * Distressful phase at the end
 > * Like in the diagram above, there is a  positive “it is done” phase
 >
-> My third participant’s diagram was this:
+>  I compared my analysis of the first and second diagram with the diagram drawn by the  third participant:
 >
 > ![Annotated diagram, P3](images/U3_GoodBadTime_Diagramm.svg)
 >